 - Get a steam diverter: Because we do Quick Pressure Release while things are still really hot and bubbling, there is a lot of steam and possibly splatters (especially with soups).
 I find a steam diverter like Henry helps tremendously to keep countertops clean and kitchen cabinets undamaged.

-- To Quick Release high starch content foods: Like pasta in mac and cheese or chicken wild rice soup, it helps to turn the valve on and off multiple times instead of letting steam run continuously in the beginning.
-Also you might want to give the lid a good clean to avoid starch accumulation in the valve.
+- To Quick Release high starch content foods: Like pasta in Instant Pot mac and cheese or Instant Pot chicken wild rice soup, it helps to turn the valve on and off multiple times instead of letting steam run continuously in the beginning.

 - Wait 5 minutes with soups: With Instant Pot soup recipes I recommend to wait about 4-5 minutes.
 Otherwise, it will splatter a lot around your countertop.